-We now assume that the roadpricing area (country, region, or continent) is covered by square, non-overlapping cells of a relatively small size (e.g. a square kilometer).
+We now assume that the road pricing area (country, region, or continent) is covered by square, non-overlapping cells of a relatively small size (e.g. a square kilometer).
 When you enter a cell you will have to pay a certain amount, depending on the cell (and possibly the time of day).
-These payment details are incorporated in a payment function $\mathcal{P}$ that will be left unspecified.
-If you stay longer in the same cell, you may have to pay again, see the discussion in Section 3.2.
-But more importantly, there will be a new charge as soon as you enter the next cell.
-In Section 2.3 we elaborate a little more on the organization of these cells.
+These payment details are incorporated in a payment function $\mathcal P$ that will be left unspecified.
+As long as you stay within one cell, there is no further charge.
+But there will be a new charge as soon as you enter the next cell.
+In Subsection 2.3 we elaborate a bit more on the organization of these cells.

 A certain subset of cells are marked as "check cells" or "checkpoints" and contain (hidden) roadside cameras connected with Automated Number Plate Recognition (ANPR) equipment.
 These markings are chosen by the TSP and the TC and change every billing period (of, say, one or three months).
 The secrecy of these markings is crucial for the protocol.
-Another crucial aspect is that the secure element in the OBU gets to know these checkpoint markings, via a secure connection with the TSP,
+Another crucial aspect is that the secure element in the OBU gets to know these checkpoint markings, via a secure connection with the TSP, but the subscriber or its (untrusted) OBU should not learn any information about the current checkpoints.
+This confidential transfer of checkpoints happens before the beginning of each new billing period.